This article discusses building lineups for both cash games and GPPs.

 Cash games are a general term used across the industry for your 50/50s, double-ups and head-to-head matches.
-The large field tournaments are generally referred to as GPPs (guaranteed prize pool).

 For up-to-the-minute news, analysis and lineups, download the DK Live app, as news, injury reports and betting lines can change throughout the day.
 Value also unexpectedly can open up due to late lineup changes and late injury news, making it important to stay up to the minute with the DK Live app or DK Live desktop until lineups lock.

 Cash Games – Simply put, DraftKings scoring rewards goalies who see a lot of shots.
 Win bonuses (+6 points) are important, and in cash games you’ll often still want to target goalies who are favorites on the moneyline as often as possible.
 However, while wins are nice for our goalie stats, heavy shot volume alone can also lead to solid production even if your goalie takes the loss.

 Since we now get 7 DK points for every 10 shots our goalie stops — 0.7 per save — looking at opposing teams shot volume is a good way to start scouting for goalies in any format.
 Paying up for a goalie who is a heavy favorite on the moneyline, but is going up against a team that doesn’t produce a ton of shots on goal, means you may be left with only a slight chance of hitting the 35+ save bonus (+5 points) and a really poor outing if your goalie happens to lose.

 GPPs – In GPPs, you can lean even more heavily towards goalies who will be likely to face a ton of shots, even at the expense of some win probability.
 Since goalies now have the ability to rack up both win and SOG bonuses on DraftKings, searching for those cheap starters who will give us a chance at both bonuses, and still allow us flexibility at other roster positions, should be the focus.